vinaylomate/InventoryManagement/README.md

 4. **Access the API**:

-- The API endpoints are available at `http://localhost:8080/api/`.
 - Here are some of the main API endpoints:

   - `GET /manage/get/productRegister/{companyId}/{productTypeId}/{productCategoryId}/{search:.+}/{pageNumber}/{pageSize}`: Retrieve all inventory items with pagination.